aristanetworks/avd/docs/howto/cloudvision_deployment/README.md

 --8<--
 ```

-1. Fabric name shared by all devices in the topology
-2. eBGP underlay routing protocol
-3. eBGP overlay routing protocol
-4. The `cv_settings` key configures TerminAttr on all devices in the fabric
+1. The `cv_settings` key configures TerminAttr on all devices in the fabric
-5. Enable CloudVision-as-a-Service connectivity
+2. Enable CloudVision-as-a-Service connectivity
-6. Cluster name used in the TerminAttr `-cvopt` flags
+3. Cluster name used in the TerminAttr `-cvopt` flags
-7. CVaaS region - must match the region where your tenant is deployed.
+4. CVaaS region - must match the region where your tenant is deployed.
 See the [regional URLs](#cvaas-regional-urls) table below
-8. Sysdb paths excluded from streaming to reduce load
+5. Sysdb paths excluded from streaming to reduce load
-9. When `false` (default), TerminAttr uses AAA authorization and accounting
+6. When `false` (default), TerminAttr uses AAA authorization and accounting

 **Generated TerminAttr Configuration**